 Additionally, we use a unique programming mechanism called Triple E, which stands for Enrichment, Extended Learning Time, and Electives.
-During this period, students might take creative writing, algebra, or mock trial.
-For more information about Triple E, please contact the administration.
+During this period, students might take creative writing, pottery, algebra support or peer mediation leadership.

 Below, we outline academic subjects.

 Our students will be stepping into adulthood in a world that changes dramatically at an ever-quickening pace.
 The science courses at Clinton are designed to help students construct knowledge of the natural world, as well as learn how to engage in the process of scientific discovery.
-Every science class has a lab once a week in order to provide more time for students to work on inquiry-based and hands-on laboratory experiments.
+Every science class provides time for students to work in groups on inquiry-based learning and hands-on laboratory experiments.

 Middle grade students are introduced to several different disciplines of science over the years.
-Every middle grades course begins science with a short unit about Scientific Inquiry so students can learn how to think critically and design experiments like scientists.
+Every middle grades course begins with a short unit about scientific inquiry so students can learn how to think critically and design experiments like scientists.
 Throughout the year, sixth grade students continue on to study life sciences and learn about topics such as biodiversity, the human body, genetics, ecology and evolution..
-Seventh graders continue on to study Matter and Energy, the Human Body, Genetics, and Dynamic Equilibrium in Plants and Animals.
+Seventh graders continue on to study the physical sciences such as matter and energy, simple and complex machines, forces and motion and chemistry.
 Eighth graders study Earth Science, including Planetary Science, Geology, Weather and the Human Impact on the Environment.
 At the end of eighth grade, students take the Earth Science Regents.

 English Language Arts